1966–1969 Harley-Davidson Generator Shovelhead Models | FL & FLH Reference

 VIN Information

 Generator Shovelhead-era engine numbers follow the same year-first format used throughout the earlier Harley-Davidson VIN system.
 The stamped number identifies the production year and engine family, but not every final motorcycle configuration.
 As with Panhead and Knucklehead models, police and equipment distinctions are not always fully represented in the stamped VIN, so the VIN should be used as a starting point rather than a complete model description.
-For complete engine number decoding, see the Harley-Davidson VIN decoder and serial number guide.
+For complete engine number decoding, use the Harley-Davidson VIN decoder and serial number guide.
 To place decoded motorcycles within the full range of production, use the Harley-Davidson Model Reference 1903–1969.

 1966 Harley-Davidson Models